solyarisoftware/prompter.vim/README.md

 - [OpenAI Playground](https://platform.openai.com/playground)
 - Other platforms planned for inclusion in future versions of this plugin.

-> ⚠ prompter.vim is not primarily designed as a code completion tool,
-> although you can use it for that purpose.
-> Instead, this plugin aims to be a general-purpose replacement for web text completion playgrounds,
-> intended for prompt engineers who want to test and debug natural language prompts.

 ## Usage

 1. Install and set your variable environment to configure model and settings